ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/github-actions-runner/_review.md

             - "Yes"
         correct_answer: 2
         explanation: >
             RunsOn is free for non-commerical projects.
-You pay the cost of the EC2 instances that are used and a small free for the  AWS AppRunner service.
+You pay the cost of the EC2 instances that are used and a small free for the  AWS App Runner service.

     - questions:
         question: >